 - Episodes are from 3 to 6 minutes long;

 - Lessons are grouped into categories: communication (aka social formulas), pronunciation, listening, set expressions, grammar, and phrasal verbs;

 - 2 episodes a week;

-- If you are a subscriber, you get each episode to your email with audio download and video episodes;
+- If you are a subscriber, you get each episode to your email with the audio and transcript download, and video episodes.